 The circular economy has gained rapid traction with many thought leaders positioning it as the most dominating trend, biggest revolution and most significant opportunity for how we organise production and consumption in our global economy in 250 years.
 Read more Read less

 This course will inspire innovators, entrepreneurs and business leaders to develop new ways of creating value from the transition towards a circular economy.
-Individuals will be introduced to multiple models of circular innovation across various business functions and sectors and supported to develop their own value proposition to transform an existing business or to create a new circular venture.
+You will be introduced to multiple models of circular innovation across various business functions and sectors and supported to develop your own value proposition to transform an existing business or to create a new circular venture.

 At a glance